 Leaks are one of the most common issues with an aging or damaged roof.
 However, fixing a leaking roof is not a job for the average person, especially since leaks can cause significant damage, including a deteriorating roof structure and interior mold or rot.
-What should you do if you notice signs of a leaking roof?
-Here’s how to identify a roof leak and what you can do to fix it.
+What should you do if you notice signs of a roof leak?
+Here’s how to identify and fix a leaking roof.

 Signs of a Leaking Roof